 Art as a method of investigation and discovery is core to the educational philosophy of the Exploratorium.
-The Center for Art and Inquiry (CAI) leads the arts direction and strategy within the larger learning laboratory of the Exploratorium.
-The Director of the Center for Arts and Inquiry oversees the institutional Arts Initiative and directs the activities of the Center, including artist residencies, temporary exhibitions, commissions and special projects, and related public programs and publications.
+The Center for Art and Inquiry (CAI) leads the Exploratorium arts initiative by setting arts direction and strategy within the learning laboratory context of the Exploratorium.
+The Director of the Center for Art and Inquiry oversees the institutional Arts Initiative and directs the activities of the Center, including artist residencies, temporary exhibitions, commissions and special projects, and related public programs and publications.
 The three main areas of focus are: 1) articulating and positioning the unique role of Exploratorium arts with respect to the larger professional fields of art, science, learning, and culture; 2) directing key Exploratorium programs in the arts; 3) overseeing the institutional infrastructure for the arts, which includes leading the arts fundraising and external communication efforts.
-Working with the Exploratorium leadership, the Exploratorium Arts Committee, national advisors, and key external partners, the Director of the Center for Arts and Inquiry is responsible for advancing the professional profile and future momentum of the arts at the Exploratorium.
+Working with the Exploratorium leadership, the Exploratorium Arts Committee, national advisors, and key external partners, the Director of the Center for Art and Inquiry is responsible for advancing the professional profile and future momentum of the arts at the Exploratorium.

 Provide creative leadership and ongoing strategic direction for the arts at the Exploratorium.

-Direct the activities and staff of the Center for Arts and Inquiry.
+Direct the activities and staff of the Center for Art and Inquiry.

 Articulate and represent the Exploratorium’s history, philosophy and strategy in the arts, internally and externally, through meetings, conferences, publications, and special projects and programs.

 Work with internal program leadership to ensure arts strategy alignment with annual priorities and the institutional R & D agenda.
 Work to integrate arts strategies into broader program work of the Exploratorium (Global Studios; Institute for Research and Learning; and Museum Experience).